Is Making Your Own Clothes Cheaper?

 Love the dress pattern in this photo?
 Check out the Feisty Fashionista Sleeveless Dress Pattern!

-So, is making your own clothes worth it?
+So, is making your own clothes cheaper?
+Or worth it?
 Find out below with our detailed information about making clothes including what you need, evaluating your skill levels, style and fashion desires, and more.

 Is Sewing Worth it?
 Time Measurement!

 If you don't have a ton of spare time, this can really add up.
 Time is actually money and you should keep in mind that making a t-shirt or skirt could take you hours.

 Right now, the minimum wage in the United States is $7.25.
 If it takes you 3 hours to make a project, that's $21.75 before you even buy the fabric, pattern, and required notions.
 You can easily buy a garment for that price at big box stores like Walmart, JC Penny, or Target.

 Before sewing your own clothing, be sure you know your measurements.
 This page has several infographics for measurements and so much more to help you figure out your figure: What Size Am I? & Other Sizing Woes Solved

 What Kind of Clothes Are You Making and Buying?